-Due to transactions costs and fees, the APR is always higher than the nominal interest rate.
-Therefore, APR represents the "true cost" to the borrower, and is a better measure of the cost of borrowing.
+Due to transactions costs and fees, the APR is always higher than the nominal interest rate (as shown in the examples above).
+Therefore, APR represents the "true cost" to the borrower and better measures the cost of borrowing.

 Another advantage of APR is that it allows the borrower to better compare the cost of borrowing from different lenders, since they may all have different fee structures.
-It is quite possible that a lender may charge a higher interest rate but a lower fees.
-This may be a better deal than a lender charging lower interest but high upfront transaction costs.
+One lender may charge a higher interest rate but a lower fees.
+This may be a better deal than a lender who charges lower interest but high upfront transaction fees.
 Since APR factors these costs in, the comparisons between lenders are fair and accurate.

-While in theory APR should make it easy for borrowers to compares loan offers from different lenders, in practice things are a little more complicated.
-This is because the in Lending Act requires lenders to include certain fees in their APR calculations, but some of these are optional to include.
+While in theory APR should make it easy for borrowers to compare loan offers from different lenders, in practice things are a little more complicated.
+The Truth in Lending Act requires lenders to include certain fees in their APR calculations, while including other fees is optional.
 Different lenders calculate APR differently.
 What's more, the closing date they assume also impacts APR calculation.

 Fees almost always included in APR:

-- Points – both discount points (money paid upfront to reduce the nominal interest rate) and origination fees
+- Points, including discount points (money paid upfront to reduce the nominal interest rate) and origination fees

-- Certain Title fees, like insurance and closing
+- Certain title fees, like insurance and closing costs

 - Attorney fees

-- Mortgage insurance premiums (either private or for FHA loans): These are premiums the borrower needs to pay to insure the lender against the risk of defaulting
+- Mortgage insurance premiums (either private or for FHA loans) that the borrower needs to pay to insure the lender against the risk of defaulting

-- Prepaid interest – Interest that is paid from the time that you close to the end of the month.
+- Prepaid interest, which is paid from the time that the borrower closes to the end of the month.
 Different lenders calculate the number of days differently, based on the closing date or other "rule of thumb" criteria.
-So this amount may vary by hundreds of dollars even with the same interest rate.
+So this amount may vary by hundreds of dollars, even with the same interest rate.